 How do personal trainers prescribe exercise for weight loss?

-But ask about weight loss, and you will probably get agreement on a few principles.
+The same applies when talking about weight loss.
+They will agree on a few basic principles.
 Most will agree that reducing your energy intake is part of a weight loss program.
-Most will agree that increasing your energy expenditure through exercise is also helpful.
+And most will agree that increasing your energy expenditure through exercise is also helpful.

 Where does weights training come into this?

 As part of an exercise program, trainers will also often recommend weights training.
-Cardio training can be pretty boring for some people, and trainers too.
+Cardio training can be boring for some people.
+Trainers often think so too.
 Rather than doing something repetitive like jogging, some of us would rather do something more varied and interesting.

 Weights training fits the bill.
 The exercises change regularly, and the trainer can interact with the client more, providing feedback and guidance.
 And for some of us it feels a lot more comfortable than going for a jog.

 And the reasoning is this: muscle mass requires energy to maintain it.
 So if we lift weights and increase our muscle mass, our resting metabolic rate (RMR) increases.
-Thus we burn more energy 24 hours a day, not just in the 30 or 60 minutes we have to do our workout.
+So, we burn more energy 24 hours a day, not just in the 30 or 60 minutes we have for exercise.

-But does weights training work for weight loss?
+How effective is weights training for weight loss?

 RMR is an important component of energy expenditure, that’s true.
 But our weights training probably doesn’t have the impact on weight loss that many trainers think it does.

 Changes in RMR can absolutely lead to improved weight loss.
+And our exercise can increase our RMR.
 But the opposite is also true, and our training can be counter-productive.
-If we train too hard, or severely restrict our energy intake, we can reduce our RMR, potentially having a negative impact on weight loss.
+If we train too hard, or severely restrict our energy intake, we can reduce our RMR, maybe having a negative impact on weight loss.

 Then consider the effect of our weight loss.
 When losing weight, we are usually in an energy deficit.
 This makes gaining extra muscle mass more difficult.
-So most of our clients (who are usually looking for weight loss) would only reasonably expect a small increase in muscle mass with their training.
+As most of us are usually looking for to reduce our body fat levels when exercising and eating well, we would only reasonably expect a small increase in muscle mass with training.

 Now there’s some new research…

-These researchers used DEXA scans to determine the body composition of a group of 18 young elite rugby players.
+These researchers used DEXA scans to determine the body composition of a group of 18 young elite rugby players, at the beginning of their preseason.
 Their RMR was also assessed.

 They were assessed again just before the start of their season, after 14 weeks of training.
 Players made no change to their usual training and diets during this period.
 This training involved weights training, running, and rugby skills.